CaffeineViking/template-cpp/readme.md

 * `tests`: source code for the project's testing suite, using Catch syntax.
     * `project directories`: project specific testing suite for one build.

+* `utils`: any sort of helper scripts or similar should be over here.

 Building
 --------